SueMottet/bikesharing/README.md

 Using Tableau, visualizations are created to present:

 - An overview of the Citi Bike information in NYC program profiling
 - How long bikes are checked out for all riders, by gender, and by age
 - How many trips are taken by the hour for each day of the week, for all riders and genders
 - A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender
-- Maps identifying the the best start and end bikes station locationss in NYC to help the Des Moines better understand type of station locations used most frequently
+- Maps identifying the best start and end bikes station locations in NYC to help the Des Moines better understand type of station locations used most frequently
 - Other useful program details

 ### Objective 3
-Using Tableau and this README tell the NYC Citi Bike story and provide key outcomes relevant for determing and possibly improving the chances of the success of a similar Des Moines program startup.
+Using Tableau and this README tell the NYC Citi Bike story and provide key outcomes relevant for determining and possibly improving the chances of the success of a similar Des Moines program startup.

  - a story in Tableau Public
- - written analysis that describes the key outcomes of the NYC Citibike analysis
+ - written analysis that describes the key outcomes of the NYC Citi Bike analysis
 ### Resources:

 - Software: Tableau Public, Python 3.6.1, Jupyter Notebook, Pandas